 Armed with knitting needles and origami paper, the Maths Craft team are on a mission to bring maths to the masses.

-Sarah Mark is the Administrative Manager of Maths Craft New Zealand and a PhD student in mathematics at the University of Canterbury.
+Sarah Mark is an Accomplice of Maths Craft New Zealand and a PhD student in mathematics at the University of Canterbury.
 She greatly enjoys modular origami, crocheting, colouring, and many other crafts.
 Sarah is also a tutor at UC and loves showing people of all ages the wonders of maths.

 Dr Nicolette Rattenbury is a Professional Teaching Fellow at The University of Auckland, where she runs the Science Scholars Programme.
 Her mathematical background is in the numerical solution of ordinary differential equations.
 She has been involved in numerous outreach projects in both the UK and New Zealand, including the annual MOTAT Science Street Fair, the Auckland branch of MathsJam, and the Auckland MegaMenger event.